 A delightful day can be spent enjoying Manteo shopping.
 The heart of the town on the waterfront contains lots of gift shops, clothing stores, galleries, estate jewelry, antiques shops, the best bookstore known to readerkind, coffeshops…all within a few easily walkable blocks.
 Then, on the main corridor, Highway 64, are a lot of necessity stores plus several local gems that draw visitors from all over the Outer Banks – The Christmas Shop and Silver Bonsai Gallery.
 Wanchese shopping mostly lures those who know that there’s no better place to go for fresh seafood than this village where they bring it in daily straight from the boats.

-Manteo recreation centers around the water, but an added bonus on this island is the focus of fun activities pertaining to history, wildlife and island culture – ever been on a wolf howling or to scout for bears?
+Manteo things to do centers around the water, but an added bonus on this island is the focus of fun activities pertaining to history, wildlife and island culture – ever been on a wolf howling or to scout for bears?
 The Manteo fishing culture is alive and well.
 Manteo is also perfect for exploring on foot or by bicycle.
 A bicycle/multi-use path runs parallel to Highway 64 from the Nags Head Causeway to the North End.
 If you have a bicycle handy, we highly recommend using this path to explore Roanoke Island.
 Find somewhere to park the car (downtown Manteo or at Roanoke Island Festival Park are good places), then pedal away.
 The path leads all the way out to the attractions of Fort Raleigh and ends at a beautiful soundfront park.
 The streets of Manteo are also perfect for walking and jogging.

 You might want to read more about Roanoke Island and Manteo’s history before you come so you’ll get the most out of your island experience.
 In addition to reading our section here, pick up a copy of the Manteo Walking Tour (available here.)
 This 1.8-mile tour takes you through the streets of Manteo past 45 sites of historic interest or local significance.
 Along the way you’ll read stories and see old photographs of the way Manteo was in days gone by.